-HKFRS 15 "Revenue from Contracts with Customers" ("HKFRS 15") and HKFRS 16 "Leases" ("HKFRS 16") are mandatorily effective for annual periods beginning on or after 1 January 2018 and 1 January 2019, respectively.
-The Group decided to early adopt HKFRS 15 and HKFRS 16.
-The adoption has been applied retrospectively in the financial statements throughout the years ended 31 December 2017 and 2016.
+HKFRS 16 "Leases" ("HKFRS 16") is mandatorily effective for annual periods beginning on or after 1 January 2019.
+The Group decided to early adopt HKFRS 16.
+The adoption has been applied retrospectively in the financial statements throughout the years ended 31 December 2018 and 2017.